 Do you know, or remember, Wallace and Gromit?
 If you do, that’s the perfect example of stop motion animation.

-You draw a character – manual or digitally – then take photos, change an element of that picture (moving the hand, for example) and then take another picture.
+You draw a character – manual or digital – then take photos, change an element of that picture (moving the hand, for example) and then take another picture.
 When you’re done with the drawing/taking a picture routine, stack the pictures together and you have a stop motion style video!

 Stop motion animation is the least complex between these styles, but it involves a tedious process of taking pictures.
 Not to mention that a hundred pictures can result in a video that is only a few seconds long.